 Overview of Heat Sink Design Basics and Principles

 It’s important for electrical engineers to remember the basics and how they affect our designs.
-When it comes to thermal management and heat sinks, the three main phenomena that drive heat transfer are convection, conduction, and radiation.
+When it comes to thermal management, thermal resistance, and heat sinks, the three main phenomena that drive heat transfer are convection, conduction, and radiation.
 Heat design strategies for modern PCBs rely on a combination of all three effects, and you should consider a holistic approach to heat management in your PCB.

 These three fundamental phenomena can be influenced by things like fin placement and orientation, selection of thermal interface materials (TIM), and heat sink surface treatment.
 If you're a systems designer and you need a comprehensive heat management strategy, you should know some heat sink design basics, as well as how to select a heat sink and other cooling strategies for your PCB.